Free Utah LLC Operating Agreement

-What is included in an Utah LLC Operating Agreement?
+What is included in a Utah operating agreement?

 Your operating agreement should lay out the “big-picture” plan for your Utah LLC.
 Your operating agreement can include almost any topic, as long as it isn’t prohibited by Utah state laws.
 However, there are a few topics that every operating agreement should cover: